budricson/basketball-scoreboard/README.md

 In the future, I plan on adding the following features:

-Reset button to reset the scores to 0
-Timer to keep track of the game's duration
+Reset button to reset the scores to 0.
+Timer to keep track of the game's duration.
 Option to input custom team names
 # Conclusion

 Thank you for checking out my Score Keeper app!
 I hope you find it useful for keeping track of scores in your games.
 You can find a tutorial for this project on [Scrimba](https://scrimba.com/learn/learnjavascript).